whisperity/SharpGMad/README.md

     path                     Prints the full path of the current addon pwd                      Prints SharpGMad's current working directory
     cd <folder>              Changes the current working directory to <folder>
-    help                     Show the list of available commands exit                     Exits
+    ls                       List all files in the current directory help                     Show the list of available commands exit                     Exits